USS Monarch: Later service

 With the fall of Vicksburg in July 1863 and the collapse of Confederate naval forces on the western rivers, Monarch′s mission was accomplished.
 She was laid up on the Mississippi River below St. Louis, Missouri, after July 1863 and was dropped from the naval list in 1864, but remained in reserve, ready for recall to active service.
+On April 30.
+1864 the "Monarch" was at Memphis, as she was used to transport Lt.
+Col. Isaac Rutishauser, 58th Illinois to deliver dispatches to Gen Nathaniel Banks effectively removing him from command of the ill fated Red River Campaign.
+By May 6th it had ascended the Red River to a point below Snaggy Point where its draft was too deep in the low water of the Red.
+Rutishauser transferred to the transport "City Belle", which then came under fire from two confederate batteries at Snaggy Pont.
+Disabled and driven ashore, Rutishauser along with most of the troops on the City Belle was captured, and presumptively, the Monarch returned to Memphis.
 She was sunk by ice in December 1864, but was refloated and taken to Mound City, Illinois, for dismantling in July 1865.